 Congratulations!
 Now you know how to configure your WordPress Reading Settings.
 The next step is to configure your WordPress Discussion Settings.

-Did you enjoy this post?
-Please feel free to share this tutorial with other WordPress users using the social buttons below.
+Did you enjoy this article?
+If so, please take a moment to share this tutorial with anyone thinking of starting their own business online using the social links below.